When the going gets tough, grow your own vegetables.

 It is expected to be a popular move, and the NT have even asked old hands with years of experience to come and help teach keen younger whippersnappers a thing or two about how to become green fingered and how to maximise yields.

-If local produce is high on your agenda, head for our Gastronomic Cycling Holiday in the Loire or or Gastronomic Cycling in Provence holidays that are packed with delicious local produce, so you can do some memorable cycling during the day, and feel good about having a gourmet feast in the evenings!
+If local produce is high on your agenda, head for our Gastronomic cycling holiday in the Loire or Vineyards of Vaucluse cycling holiday that are packed with delicious local produce, so you can do some memorable cycling during the day, and feel good about having a gourmet feast in the evenings!

 If you enjoy growing your own veg then this is a great blog for ideas and tips – it’s called http://www.mytinyplot.co.uk/.